Fed leaves key rate alone but sees virus among global risks

 The central bank said it would hold short-term rates in a range of 1.5% to 1.75%, far below levels that were typical during previous expansions.
 Powell and other Fed officials have indicated that they see that range as low enough to support faster growth and hiring.

-Stock prices slipped modestly after the Fed issued its statement at 2 p.m.
-Eastern time and Powell began his news conference.
+Stock prices slipped after the Fed issued its statement at 2 p.m.
+Eastern time and Powell began his news conference 30 minutes later.
+The Dow Jones Industrial Average closed barely higher after having posted stronger gains in earlier trading.
 Bond yields declined slightly.

-The Fed’s statement, which the 10 policymakers approved unanimously, was nearly identical to the one it issued in December, though it described consumer spending as rising at only a “moderate” rather than at a “strong” pace.
+The Fed’s statement, which its policymaking committee approved 10-0, was nearly identical to the one it issued in December, though this time it described consumer spending as rising at only a “moderate” rather than at a “strong” pace.
 That change likely reflects relatively modest spending by Americans over the holiday shopping season.

 Last year, the Fed cut its benchmark rate three times after having raised it four times in 2018.
 Powell and other Fed officials credit those rate cuts with revitalizing the housing market, which had stumbled early last year, and offsetting some of the drag from President Donald Trump’s trade war with China.